-Euler Hermes - 2018e ROE et 2017e P/BV Linear regression
+Euler Hermes - Linear regression ROE 2018e et P/BV 2018e

-The correlation coefficient is very high (0.84), which supports the relevance of this approach.
+The correlation coefficient is sufficiently high (0.63) to support the relevance of this approach.

-On the basis of the RoE of EULER HERMES, as shown in both the management's Business Plan and the consensus of the analysts' consensus forecasts, the multiples deduced by the regression are respectively 1.32 and at 1.48.

-As a result, we obtain a value per share of EULER HERMES between €86.7 and €96.9.
+On the basis of the RoE of EULER HERMES, as shown in management's Business Plan, we obtain a value per EULER HERMES share of €93.2.